fkaduk/kobodeck/CONTRIBUTING.md

 contributions for a sustained timeframe, by consensus of the current administrators.
 This process should be open and decided as any other issue.

+# Building

+Even though wallabako is a golang program, it has a `Makefile` to build the peculiar stuff Kobo readers expect from it.
+In particular, the build should produce an ARM binary inside a specifically crafted tar archive.

+In order to build wallabako, you will need git, GCC and Golang:

+    apt install golang git gcc-arm-linux-gnueabihf make pv

+Note that Kobo readers might be running a glibc and kernel too old for your platform, see below if you get weird error messages when building from versions greated than Debian 9 (stretch), with glibc 2.28 or later.

+You will also need the golang dependencies:

+    export GOPATH=~/go
+    go get -d gitlab.com/anarcat/wallabako

+The release process (below) uses the `deploy` target as part of an ad-hoc test suite, but if you do not have a Kobo with SSH access to test it, you can also just use this to build the right tar file and deploy it another way:

+    make -C ~/go/src/gitlab.com/anarcat/wallabako tarball

+## Building on Debian versions greater than 9 (stretch)

+Starting from Debian 10 "buster", things get a little harder for wallabako because the Kobo platform is *so* old.
+Out of the box, running the binary built there results in the following error:

+    /lib/libc.so.6: version `GLIBC_2.28' not found (required by /usr/local/bin/wallabako)

+This was fixed by adding extra flags to the linker (`-linkmode external -extldflags "-static"`), but then it still fails with the
+following:

+    FATAL: kernel too old

+... which is pretty dramatic and, unfortunately, kind of true: the Kobo Glo HD, for example, runs a `3.0.35+` kernel ([released in 2012](https://lkml.org/lkml/2012/6/17/107) that was compiled in December 2016.

+I have found it wasn't sufficient to build in a stretch `chroot`: the golang build process then also expects a certain version of the kernel.
+I had to use a Debian 9 stretch virtual machine (with Vagrant) to get a working binary from Debian 10 buster, unfortunately.

 # Release process

 To make a release: